ateef-khan/website-old2/src/blog/day-20-all-quiet-on-the-western-front.md

   <iframe src="https://www.youtube.com/embed/2dNZvUrMAvY" allowfullscreen></iframe>
 </div>

 Communications is down to the King now my peasants and the traitor have headed for home.
-I will have finished all the archives of past years except for 2009 our Rookie year.
+I will have finished all the archives of past years.
+There will also be videos showing what we did today.

 Electrical is creating a subsystem to control the motors on the arm allowing for intake and release.
 They are also creating a system to get feedback through LEDs.
 As for intake they are trying to find what angles they need to approach the cube to succeed in getting it as well as a system for intake.